-For a cabinet having more than one cell wide, the cells are equipped with spring contacts at one or both ends.
+The cells are equipped with spring contacts at both ends.
 See Fig. 6.
-Where supplied, reinstall these contacts after removing the shipping braces.
-Be sure that they project 1/8" beyond the end frame.
+Be sure that they project 1/8"

+beyond the end frame.
 These contacts connect high voltage between adjacent cells in a horizontal direction.
+Note AIR FLOW arrow on cells.